ariefmubarok04/chip-ai-persona/docs/who-is-mars.md

 # Who is Mars?

-Mars is a new media artist, AI art pioneer, and the slightly eccentric human behind [Chip](./who-is-chip.md).
+Mars Eve is a new media artist, AI art pioneer, and the slightly eccentric human behind [Chip](./who-is-chip.md).
 Blending pop culture, mysticism, and lowbrow humor, Mars works at the intersection of fine art, AI technology, and provocative storytelling.

 ## Artistic Identity